 Leaders and the ‘more moves’ fallacy

-From time to time leaders tell me they are bored and they need more moves.
-What they tend to communicate is, even after they get more moves and they are still bored.
-Then they feel they need fancier moves, but they get some of those too and they are still bored!
+Another common occurrence is when leaders feel they need fancier moves, but they get some of those too and they are still bored!
 And so the cycle continues until the penny drops;… the best and most enjoyable social dancing is not about moves at all, it is about creating and adapting movement to music with your partner!

-Leading simple moves well and adapting to the music with your partner creates a world of organic fun where no two songs ever have to be the same so boredom is much less likely to occur.
+Leading simple moves well and adapting to the music with your partner opens up a world of organic fun where no two songs ever have to be the same, so boredom is much less likely to occur.

-I’m not getting anything from classes
+‘I’m not getting anything from classes’

 Your impact on your community

 We have a wealth of experience in our team and they love to help.
 It is our responsibility to help you maximise your learning and enjoyment.
 Whatever you are going through our experienced team members can probably relate one way or the other!
 Let us help support you!
 No doubt we can give you some valuable ideas to break to the next level of satisfaction and fun.
 Stay solution focussed and draw on the many resources within the team and elsewhere.

 External locus of control

 Whilst dancing isn’t a forever thing for some, it can be an incredibly satisfying life long journey if you choose it to be.
 Please feel free to contact me with any questions.
 I am happy to help you with ideas around; how you can break the boredom mind-set, how you can get the most out of group classes or workshops, how you can stay motivated and in turn continue to grow in dance and enjoy the journey.
 As we improve we enjoy the dance much more on average and we help grow the community as there is a flow on effect.